trypromptly/LLMStack/README.md

 ```
 ./run-llmstack.sh
 ```

+> If you are on Windows, you can use `run-llmstack.bat` instead

 Once LLMStack is up and ready, it should automatically open your browser and point it to [localhost:3000](http://localhost:3000).
 You can also alternatively use `docker compose up` to manually start the containers and open [localhost:3000](http://localhost:3000) to login into the platform.
 Make sure to wait for the API server to be ready before trying to load LLMStack.